-- U.S. stocks were the top-performing major market for the fourth quarter and the full calendar year.
-The U.K. and Europe also performed quite well over both time frames, while China was down steeply for the quarter and year.
+- US shares were the top-performing major market for the fourth quarter and the full calendar year.
+The UK and Europe also performed quite well over both time frames, while China was down steeply for the quarter and year1.

 - In our view, ultra-low interest rates in the face of higher inflation and above-average growth may force central banks to adopt more aggressive policies than they and market participants currently envision.